fire-walker/docs/docs/pages/php.md

 sudo apt-get autoremove
 ```

-Then follow a suitable guide and install the correct version
+Then follow a suitable guide and install the correct version.

 ### Switching Active Version

-Enabling and disabling a specific version
+Enabling and disabling a specific version.

+For plain php;

 ``` bash
 # disable